Ken P's Today in History

 • 1990 - Tanzania issues ten postage stamps depicting various Disney characters.

-• 1991 - A California court awards Peggy Lee US$3.83 million for her share of the profits from video cassette sales of the film Lady and the Tramp.
+• 1991 - A Los Angeles jury awards Peggy Lee more than US$3.8 million in videocassette profits for her singing and songwriting in Disney's 1955 animated film Lady and the Tramp.

 • 1992 - Disney releases the Touchstone Pictures / Amblin live-action feature film Noises Off to theatres.